 - blue—unknown /varies

 Who Belongs in Which Discussion Group?

 I create a chart with the above as headings for each column.
 Next, I divide the class as equally as possible across the colors, except for the “unknown/varies” column.
 This is my failsafe for that inevitable new student who walks in.
-Then, I write the names of the students on the colored paper slips that matches their placement on the chart.
+Then, I write the students’ names on the colored paper slips that match their placement on the chart.

 Putting It into Practice

 On the day of the class, I spread the colored name slips on a desk inside the classroom, but near the door, or tape the slips on the door itself.
 (For large classes, I do both to cut down on traffic snarls.)
 I instruct the students to find a seat, but not to sit together with anyone who has the same color of paper as they do.

 This method makes future reorganizing of groups painless.
 I simply tell everyone with a yellow color, for example, to switch tables, and then everyone with a blue color to switch.
 This leaves the low level / shyer students with one person they are already familiar with but breathes fresh air into the groups overall.

 Discussion Groups Not Working Anymore?
 Change the “settings.”